DNXLabs/DMS/README.md

 sudo su -

 The scripts oracle.sh and mysql.sh are configured with the credentials to access RDS Oracle and RDS Mysql Instances.

+## 9 - Enable pre requirements on the RDS Source

+Before create DMS Tasks, you have to go through the AWS Documentation and make sure Source and Target have the pre requirements

+For the source Oracle database, please refer to the section "Working with an Amazon-Managed Oracle Database as a Source for AWS DMS" on the link below:
+Oracle as a Source: https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.Oracle.html

+Since the user on the endpoint is the RDS Master User, you don't need to grant the privileges on section "User Account Privileges Required on an Amazon-Managed Oracle Source for AWS DMS
+"
+You have just to follow steps on the section: "Configuring an Amazon-Managed Oracle Source for AWS DMS" nothing else.

+For the target you don't need to configure anything, we are already using RDS Master User which has all the privileges to insert data.
+The documentation is just for reference:
+Mysql as a target: https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.MySQL.html

 ## 10 - Inserting data on source: